 - Clearing rocks from the soil is a time-consuming process and getting a bird’s eye view of the land ensures that farmers are not wasting time on poor quality soil

-- Computer vision algorithms can be trained to automatically grade and sort fruits and vegetables.
-This shortens the time taken to transport food and to determine whether produce can survive long journeys through ships.
+- Computer vision algorithms can be trained to grade and sort fruits and vegetables automatically.
+This shortens the time to transport food and determine whether produce can survive long journeys through ships.

 These are just a few of the applications of computer vision in agriculture.
 The use cases are virtually limitless and can have a real impact on the welfare of humanity.

 AI-powered computer vision has the potential to save lives by improving agricultural yields.

 It’s important to spread education and encourage more startups to create AI and computer vision-based products.
 Government bodies and non-profit organizations, alongside businesses, need to create websites and use other means to share how AI can help.

 As we see further developments in AI and computer vision, we can expect even further improvements in agricultural yields.